SUSTech-ISACG-Association/Kanagawa_DNA_Storage/doc/report.typ

 The Reed-Solomon code used in this project is capable of correcting up to 10 substitution errors per droplet, ensuring the integrity of the recovered data.

 = Methodology
 Our decoding system is built in two primary components: the encoder and the decoder.
 The encoder, implemented in C++, generates the DNA-encoded file from the original image.
-The decoder, implemented in a combination of C++ and Python2, recovers the image by decoding the DNA sequence data, correcting errors, and reconstructing the original file.
+The decoder, implemented in C++, recovers the image by decoding the DNA sequence data, correcting errors, and reconstructing the original file.
+Note that we have implemented a similar PRNG in C++, having the same behavior as the one used in Python2.7, which breaks the limitation of the PRNG used by @erlich2017dna, and now our encoding and decoding can co-work together seamlessly.

 == Data Analysis

 The project provides a sequencing result file called "50-SF.txt", which includes 27,726 sequencing sequences that contain all the information about The Great Wave off Kanagawa.
 The DNA sequences in the file are divided into different lengths, ranging from 21 to 127 bases.
 Meanwhile, there are insertion, deletion, and substitution errors in the sequencing results.

 #figure(
     image("image/Analyze_base.png",width: 80%),
 )

 The figure below illustrates that although most of the DNA fragments in the file are between 98-101 in length, there are still significant base sequencing errors that cannot be ignored.
 If the length of DNA sequence is far away from 100, it should be discarded.
 Besides, for those duplicated DNA sequences after the preprocessing, only one of them should be kept for simplicity.